LF-digitala-kanaler/LFDS/content/components/web/forms/input-field.md

       #### One-lined text input

       The one-lined text input field is the most commonly used input type and is used when you want a specific input from the user (such as e-mail, a value or subject).
-Depending on context and amount of space available you can put either one or two one-lined input fields on a row by using ***the grid***.
+Depending on context and amount of space available you can put either one or two one-lined input fields on a row by using [the grid](/visual-identity/design-dimensions).
 If you place two input fields on the same row they should have the same size.
 See images below for an example.

       A one-lined text input field on a row